legut2/Tanks/README.md

 https://daniellegut.work/Tanks/

 # Controls
-WASD + SPACEBAR
+WASD + SPACEBAR and
-ARROW KEYS + ENTER
+ARROW KEYS + ENTER for other player